the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 - Write a Dockerfile to produce an image of her work.
 - Build the image.
 She (being inventive) calls it image_name
-- Go to DockerHub and sign up for an account.
+- Go to Docker Hub and sign up for an account.
 Say Alice (again, being inventive) chooses the username `username_Alice`
-- Log into DockerHub via the terminal on her machine using:
+- Log into Docker Hub via the terminal on her machine using:
   ```
   sudo docker login
   ```